Knowing where to start with their digital marketing efforts is a common problem among many small businesses.

-Top 3 customer segments and customer personas per segments.
+Top 3 customer segments and customer personas per segment.

 This is one of the most important and, I tend to think, fun parts of the marketing plan.
-Deep diving to understand your customers better will focus your marketing efforts for optimal results.
+Deep diving to understand your customers better will focus your marketing efforts on optimal results.

 Start this section with customer segmentation to ‘group’ your customers or potential customers in ways having the biggest impact on your business.
-Group your customer base into meaningful, measurable segments according to your research on customers’ needs, their behaviors and demographic profiles.
+Group your customer base into meaningful, measurable segments according to your research on customers’ needs, behaviors, and demographic profiles.

 Then move on to creating two or more fictional characters for each of these customer segments.
 Here are some really good examples of customer personas.